North Alabama Lions men's basketball

 The North Alabama Lions men's basketball team represents University of North Alabama in Florence, Alabama, United States.
 The school's team currently competes in the ASUN Conference.
-On July 1, 2018 they joined the ASUN Conference in all sports, excluding men's football which will compete in the Big South.
+On July 1, 2018, they joined the Atlantic Sun Conference.
+Since joining NCAA Division I, the Lions have not yet appeared in the NCAA Tournament.
+At the NCAA Division II level, North Alabama won the 1979 and 1991 national championship.

 Postseason

+NIT results

+North Alabama has appeared in one National Invitation Tournament.
+Their record is 0–1.

 CBI results

 North Alabama has appeared in one CBI tournament.
 Their record is 0–1.

+NCAA Division II results

+North Alabama appeared in the NCAA Division II men's basketball tournament fourteen times.
+Their record was 31–13.

+NAIA results

+The Lions have appeared in the NAIA tournament twice.
+Both appearances resulted in first round losses.